 He had previously been a Member of Parliament; during this time he consistently advocated for the interests of Wellington.
 He was behind the formation of the Wellington and Manawatu Railway Company; the town of Levin on the railway line that company built was named after him.
 Levin was a very popular man in Wellington: as his biographer noted, he was better known in the public mind for his charity work than his political or business career.
 He gave to huge numbers of charities, and it was a donation from him which formed the Wellington Public Library.

-The very beautiful Good Samaritan window was given to the church in his memory by Levin’s widow Amy in 1894.
-It was made in London by the firm who made most of the windows in the church, Lavers and Barraud.
+The very beautiful Good Samaritan window was given to the church in his memory by Levin’s family in 1894.
+It was made in London by the firm who made most of the windows in the church, Lavers Barruad and Westlake.
 In order to accommodate the new window, a new porch was added in the south transept (designed by architect Frederick de Jersey Clere) and a gallery removed, which the Levin family also paid for.

 At the time of his death, several people wrote to the newspaper suggesting that a likeness of him should be put in the Wellington Library to memorialise his donation (indeed one person suggested a cast should be taken of his face before the funeral for this purpose) – so perhaps this carving is a result of these suggestions?
 But does it look like him?
 I don’t really think so.